Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

     * A verifiable document requires a DNS as the proof of identity, which is checked during the verification phase.

-    * However, as configuring the DNS might be challenging, you can give the user instructions to get a temporary DNS from the Open Attestation CLI.
+    * However, as configuring the DNS might be challenging, you can give the user instructions to get a temporary DNS from the OpenAttestation CLI.

     * Set `documentStoreAddress` within the application state by clicking **Confirm**.